jconeby/jconeby.github.io/eventlogs.md

 <br>

 You will most likely want to export your event logs to a file so that you can access them later.
-The two file types most often used to accomplish this are CSV and XML.
+The two file types most often used to accomplish this are CSV, XML, and EVTX.
 After they have been exported to a file, you can then import those files into PowerShell as an object.

 <br>